Bonsai: Intentional and Personalized Social Media Feeds: Results

 On the other hand, participants also pointed out specific times they could struggle or even feel uncomfortable voicing their preferences in natural language.
-P10 noted this tension from the get-go: \System{} \textit{``made me realize that it can be difficult to articulate in natural language our specific interests.''} P8 struggled with defining a certain type of post they did not want to see: \textit{``because it was not an advertisement, it was just, like, someone saying, hey, this is a tool''} and lacked \textit{``the general absence of a clear definition on what it was that I didn't want to see.''} When making edits, P8 stated \textit{``I think it was because I was not really sure about what I was even seeing, and then having communicate that [felt challenging].''} P6 specifically tried to describe a feed \textit{``personalized to my specific humor''} and found that \textit{``pretty hard to do.''} One participant said they would prefer to see less of a certain type of political content that negatively affected their mental health, but felt that writing this desire out in words felt ``wrong.''
+P10 noted this tension from the get-go: \System{} \textit{``made me realize that it can be difficult to articulate in natural language our specific interests.''} P8 struggled with defining a certain type of post they did not want to see: \textit{``because it was not an advertisement, it was just, like, someone saying, hey, this is a tool''} and lacked \textit{``the general absence of a clear definition on what it was that I didn't want to see.''} When making edits, P8 stated \textit{``I think it was because I was not really sure about what I was even seeing, and then having to communicate that [felt challenging].''} P6 specifically tried to describe a feed \textit{``personalized to my specific humor''} and found that \textit{``pretty hard to do.''} One participant said they would prefer to see less of a specific political conflict that negatively affected their mental health, but felt that writing this desire out in words felt ``wrong,'' since others had to experience the conflict and could not tune it out.
+P1 also felt it was ethically complex to intentionally define the types of news they want to see, saying that although they are \textit{``always creating an echo chamber [in implicit feeds], it just feels bad to explicitly write these rules.''}

-Due to these constraints with expressing preferences in natural language, participants sought to combine \textit{explicit} and \textit{emergent} preferences.
+Due to these constraints in expressing preferences in natural language, participants sought to combine \textit{intentional} and \textit{emergent} preferences.
 For example, some participants mentioned that they would benefit from providing examples of posts they liked/disliked without having to describe them in natural language.